onewalnut/onewalnut.github.io/_pages/about.md

 News
 --------
+* **2022.04**:  We have a paper accepted to the 31st International Conference on Computer Communications and Networks (ICCCN 2022).
 * **2021.11**:  A paper has been accepted for publication in Wireless Communications and Mobile Computing.
 * **2021.08**:  [A paper](https://www.hetaooo.com/publications/) has been accepted for publication in the IEEE Transactions on Vehicular Technology.
 * **2021.06**:  Our team have established [an indoor positioning platform](https://www.bilibili.com/video/BV1yq4y1576T?zw) for exhibiting the fusion localiztion algorithm.